wp-plugins/rj-quickcharts/README.txt

 == Changelog ==

 = 0.4.2 =
-* Only Admins and Authors can edit charts now
+* Only Admins and Editors can edit charts now

 = 0.4.1 =
 * Pie chart support added